linkedin/openhouse/SETUP.md

 ### Q. Which directory should I run docker compose commands from?

-Pick your recipe and `cd` into the directory that contains docker-compose.yml  See [Build Containers](#build-containers) for options
+Pick your recipe and `cd` into the directory that contains docker-compose.yml  See `Build Containers` for options
 ```
-cd infra/recipes/local/{docker-compose-directory}
+cd infra/recipes/docker-compose/{recipe-directory}
 ```

 ### Q. How do I monitor metrics emitted by my service?